flutter/website/debugging.md

 [Observatory's documentation](https://dart-lang.github.io/observatory/).

-If you use Observatory for profiling, make sure to run your application in release mode, by passing `--no-checked` to the `flutter run` command.
-Otherwise, the main thing that will appear on your profile will be the checked-mode asserts verifying the framework's various invariants (see "Checked mode assertions" below).
+If you use Observatory for profiling, make sure to run your application in profile mode, by passing `--profile` to the `flutter run` command.
+Otherwise, the main thing that will appear on your profile will be the debug asserts verifying the framework's various invariants (see "Debug mode assertions" below).

 ### `debugger()` statement